Learn about actual and potential costs

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard of this report.

 Buyers should indicate the date by which proposals are due.

 Buyers should specify the date when the award information will be communicated to prospective providers.

 Buyers should indicate how soon after the bid is awarded that they expect the winning provider to begin services.

 Evaluate major factors to mitigate risk

-There is a medium level of risk in the supply chain for media placement and fulfillment services.
+There is a medium level of supply chain risk for media placement and fulfillment services.
 The primary factor underscoring risk among upstream suppliers is the fact that many forms of media have been faltering.
-For example, newspaper publishing, radio broadcasting and television broadcasting have all struggled with external...
+For example, newspaper publishing, radio broadcasting and television broadcasting have all struggled with competition from newer...
 Subscribe to learn more.